-Read more about how you can confirm your identity.
+Read more about how you can prove your identity.

 How to update your preferred name

 You can tell us your preferred name and title you'd like us to use.
 We can update your personal record without needing a supporting document.
-You can also tell us if you'd prefer we didn’t use a courtesy title, such as Miss, Mr, or Mrs.
+You can also tell us if you'd prefer we didn’t use a title, such as Miss, Mr, Mrs or Mx.

 The chromosomal, gonadal and anatomical characteristics associated with biological sex.